cavefire/hass-openid/README.md

      ...
 ```

-**username_field**: This is the field in the user info response that Home Assistant will use as the username.
-Common values are `preferred_username`, `email`, or `sub`.
-Make sure the value of this field **exactly** matches the username.
-Otherwise you will get an error, that the account does not exist.

 ## Troubleshooting
 - Verify that the `client_id`, `client_secret`, and URLs in your configuration are correct.
 - Check the Home Assistant logs for any errors or warnings related to the OpenID integration.